 Check out Professor James Broussard teaching a class on the lead-up to the American Revolution.
 He describes actions by the British government, such as the Stamp Act and stationing British troops Boston, that American colonists began to view as an overreach of power.

-- Our history majors participate in unique trips, including one to Washington, D.C., every November for a European Union Simulation.
+- Travel to Washington, D.C., every November for a European Union Simulation.

-- Many of our department graduates earn advanced degrees, including at such prestigious schools as Georgetown University, Northeastern University, and The New School in New York City.
+- Be well prepared for an advanced degree. including at such prestigious schools as Georgetown University, Northeastern University, and The New School in New York City.

-- Majors will have opportunities to conduct research and present their work with faculty in the College’s Center for Political History, the first of its kind in the United States.
+- Conduct research and present your work with faculty in the College’s Center for Political History, the first of its kind in the United States.